vuejs/vitepress/docs/config/app-configs.md

 - Type: `boolean`
 - Default: `false`

 Use git commit to get the timestamp.
-Some themes may use it.
+This option enables the default theme to display the page's last updated time.
+You can customize the text via [`themeConfig.lastUpdatedText`](theme-configs#lastupdatedtext) option.

 ```ts
 export default {